gilles-gardet/spring-ai-rag/README.md

 ## Use a remote LLM

-It is also possible to use directly a remote LLM like Mistral by setting your `MISTRALAI_API_KEY` environment variable and uncommenting the `mistralai` section in the `application.yml` file (and comment the `ollama` section).
+It is also possible to directly use a remote LLM like ChatGPT by setting your `OPENAI_API_KEY` environment variable and uncommenting (if it's the case) the `openai` section in the `application.yml` file (and comment the `ollama` section).

 ## Run the application